technicalagilecoach/SudokuSolver/Notes.md

 ## To Do
 - reduce number of test puzzle - check that there is at least one test for every strategy
+  - seems like NakedTriplets/HiddenTriplets as well as NakedQuadruplets/HiddenQuadruplets are not used in my test sets
 - clean up/refactor
   - XWing strategy
   - SolverWrapper (also find a new name for this)